-Local Cluster Analysis (Previously Local Moran's I)
+Local Cluster Analysis (Local Moran's I)

 The univariate Local Moran statistic is currently implemented in Vesta.
 This method tests for spatial autocorrelation in a single variable for each time period.